Prasanna2002/Prasanna2002/README.md

-<h1 align="center">Hello 👋, </h1>
+<h1 align="center">Hello 👋, There !</h1>
 <!-- <h3 align="center">A Computer Science graduate .</h3> -->

 I am Prasanna.
-A Graduate in Computer Science and engineering from Vidyavadrdhaka College of Engineering, I am a Expreienced Python Developer and in understanding Data,currently learning Data Science and Machine Learning.
+A Graduate in Computer Science and engineering from Vidyavadrdhaka College of Engineering.
+I am a Expereienced Python Developer and also have and Experience in Querying Databsases ,currently learning Data Science and Machine Learning to Understand Data in Depth.

 ### Profile views counter 👁‍🗨